tolomea/gatesym/README.md

 When traversing nodes like this you can skip from a block input directly to any output of the same block

+# Blocks
+This directory contains a variety of functional modules.
+They generally take their input Gates as arguments and return their output Gates.
+Many of them operate on words which are represented as lists of Gates and they will self size to those words.
+So for example if given two 8bit words as input the ripple_adder function will return the output word and carry bit of an 8bit ripple adder.
+* adders.py - a variety of adder and subtractor units ranging from a half adder up to a multiword ripple sum unit
+* latches.py - basic memory elements
+* multipliers.py - a ripple multiplier
+* mux.py - bit and word muxes and their constituent parts